Harphies/my-webiste/src/pages/post_29/index.md

 The emptyDir() to mention a few--which is very close to a persistent volume in the sence that it persist container restarts--meaning restarting a container multiple times intact the data it stored

+## ****

-## **Implementation**
+## Implementation Stage1

-**Stage1:** Installation of EFS Storage Driver on EKS EC2 node groups-- This wil install the efs-csi-controller and the efs-csi-node on each of the cluster node groups
+Installation of EFS Storage Driver on EKS EC2 node groups-- This wil install the efs-csi-controller and the efs-csi-node on each of the cluster node groups

 The controller service is responsible for managing the creation and deletion of volumes in the storage provider—taking volume snapshots and expanding volume etc